AdamKlus/CohortReport/README.md

 If there is no data files it will do nothing.

 # Problem
-As a company we would need to identify how many players were acquired (converted) in a month and how their activity as well as revenues are retained during the course of their lifetime with a gaming operator we sent traffic to.
+As a company we would need to identify how many players were acquired (converted) in a month and how their activity as well as revenues are retained during the course of their lifetime with a service operator we sent traffic to.

 # Solution
 A set of two cohort reports based on sales data which show: